Building your own desktop system? Definitely, you will opt for the best components that match your need of performance and your budget.

 In fully modular type PSUs, all the cables can be removed as per your wish.
 So, you can include only the ones that you need, resulting in less-jumbled and less-chaotic set-up.

-It is beneficial if you are building a sophisticated gaming machine, with multiple graphics cards and hardcore processors (hexa/octa).
+It is beneficial if you are building your own computer as a heavy-duty gaming machine or a machine learning rig, with multiple graphics cards and hardcore processors (hexa/octa).
 They give you more options and are quite expensive.

 As concluding remarks, choosing the right power supply unit is the finishing touch and also a deciding factor in the art of building a desktop.